First-Year Admission Requirements

 NOTE: The December ACT/SAT test date is the last one accepted for Fall semester scholarship consideration.

-If you are missing one or more of the requirements above, please see the admission by review section in our Forms, Policies, and Conditions page.
+If you are missing one or more of the requirements above, please see the admission by review section under Forms, Policies, and Conditions.

 Students whose native language/language of nurture is not English are required to demonstrate English proficiency (see the undergraduate catalog for minimum English proficiency/TOEFL requirements).
 For more information, please see the English Proficiency Requirements section under forms, policies, and conditions.